webosbrew/meta-lg-webos-ndk/README.md

 ## Build Instructions

+### System Requirements

+I built the NDK with a virtual machine running Ubuntu 16.04, which has 10 GB of RAM and 8 CPU cores.
+Minimum system requirement would be roughly

+* 4 CPU cores
+* 8 GB of RAM
+* 200 GB of disk storage.
+50 GB for fetched sources and more than 100 GB for build files.

+On my computer (Ubuntu 16.04 in VirtualBox running on machine i9-9980HK, 32 GB DDR4-2666 and an entry level NVME SSD running Windows 10), it took around 6 hours without any performance tweaks.
+The build failed somewhere when I tried to build with Ubuntu 18.04, or Debian 10.

+After you got your build system ready, let's get started.

+### Build Steps

 To build the NDK, you'll need to follow instructions provided by webOS OSE:
 [Building webOS Open Source Edition](https://www.webosose.org/docs/guides/setup/building-webos-ose/), with few more simple steps to add this layer.